What is Ketamine Assisted Psychotherapy? A Simple Guide

 Smiling African American woman with a teal hat and scarf, beaming directly at the camera.

-Studies show that 60–70% of people report a meaningful improvement in their anxiety and depression symptoms after a series of KAP sessions.
-For many, these improvements last beyond the treatment window, especially when integration support through the use of psychotherapy is part of the process.
+Studies show that 60–70% of people experience meaningful improvements in symptoms of anxiety and depression after a series of KAP sessions.
+These changes often last, especially when integration therapy (KAP) is part of the process.

 Curious whether this therapy fits your needs?